-Question 22 was answered correctly by the majority of candidates who identified a long sentence paraphrase in Key B. A number of weaker-performing candidates were tempted by distractor A, which was plausible but not supported by the text.
+Question 22 was answered correctly by over eight tenths of candidates who identified a long sentence paraphrase in Key B. A number of weaker-performing candidates were tempted by distractor A, which was plausible but not supported by the text.